F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 #.
 Create two sets of tags for Elastic IP addresses:

    - a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.
-   - a special key called ``VIPS`` that contains a comma-separated list of addresses mapping to a private IP address on each instance in the cluster that the Elastic IP is associated with.
+   - a special key called ``f5_cloud_failover_vips`` that contains a comma-separated list of addresses mapping to a private IP address on each instance in the cluster that the Elastic IP is associated with.
 For example: ``10.0.0.10,10.0.0.11``

 .. _aws-tag-routes: